 Key things to know about Share Our Space:

-Share Our Space will be operating in participating schools from Monday 21 December 2020 to Friday, 22 January 2021, including public holidays.
+Share Our Space will be operating in participating schools from Monday 5 April - Friday 16 April.

-Gates are opened at 8am and closed at 5pm each day.
+Gates are opened by 8am, and closed from 5pm each day.

 To remind visitors to maintain appropriate physical distancing and COVID safe hygiene practices, additional signage will be provided.
 A weekly external cleaning service will also be provided to all Share Our Space schools during the holidays and at the end of the program.